on-prem/jidoteki-admin-api/README.md

 ### JIDO_STUNNEL_BIN

-The full path to the `stunnel4` binary.
-On CentOS it's `/usr/bin/stunnel`, but on Debian it's `/usr/bin/stunnel4`.
-Defaults to `/usr/bin/stunnel4`.
+The name of the stunnel binary.
+On CentOS it's `stunnel`, but on Debian it's `stunnel4`.
+Defaults to `stunnel4`.

 ### JIDO_ADMIN_PATH